FeerassE/Coding-Interview-Prep/README.md

 - How do you approach solving complex problems?
 - How do you evaluate buying vs. building technology?
 - What is your approach to recruiting talent?
+- When was there a time you had a disagreement with someone and how did you resolve that disagreement?